-The publication “The Right to Development, 30 Years Later: Achievements, Challenges and The Way Forward” is an outcome of a panel discussion held on 5 December 2016 at Palais des Nations in Geneva addressing the same subject.
-This debate was organized jointly by the Geneva Centre, the European Public Law Organization (EPLO) and the Permanent Mission of Azerbaijan to the United Nations Office in Geneva (UNOG).
+The publication entitled "Improving access to justice for workers: The case of the UAE" is an outcome of a panel discussion that was held on 20 March 2018 at Palais des Nations in Geneva addressing the same subject.
+The panel debate was arranged by the Geneva Centre, the European Public Law Organization (EPLO) and the Permanent Mission of the United Arab Emirates to the United Nations Office in Geneva (UNOG).
 The aim of the publication is to review the progress achieved in the UAE to enhance access to justice for workers and to identify areas of possible improvement.